Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Shop around and choose a new financial institution, whether it be a traditional bank, digital bank or credit union and apply for a new account.
-Applying for a new bank account can often be done in a branch or online.
-Either way, you’ll need to provide details of your existing bank account and complete a switching bank accounts form.
+Step 1.
+Shop around for a new bank account and choose a new financial institution, whether it be a traditional bank, digital bank or credit union.
+When you’ve chosen a good deal, apply for a new account in-branch or online.

 Once you’ve opened your new account, don’t forget to close your old one.
 Although the old bank account may have no money in it, the bank could still charge you fees to maintain the account if it is left open.
 Close your old account once:

 - All your direct debits and standing orders have been successfully moved over.

 - All institutions are aware of your new card and account numbers.

 - You’ve collated your list of personal payees from your old account.